Overview of high-density QCD studies with the CMS experiment at the LHC: Introduction

 Figure~\ref{fig:CMSSlice} displays a simplified sketch of the acceptance of the various components of the CMS detector in $\eta$--$\phi$ coordinates.
 The characteristics of the CMS subdetectors are described in more detail in Section~\ref{sec:ExperimentalMethods}.

-The CMS experiment is optimized as a general-purpose detector to explore the standard model~(SM) and to search for physics beyond the SM~(BSM) at the \TeVns scale.
+The CMS general-purpose detector is designed to explore the standard model~(SM) and to search for physics beyond the SM~(BSM) at the \TeV scale.
 In addition, it is equally capable of studying the properties of strongly interacting matter produced in nuclear collisions at the highest energy densities ever reached in the laboratory.
 The detector subsystems were designed with a resolution and granularity adapted to cope with the high number of simultaneous collisions per bunch crossing that occur during high-luminosity \pp running.
 As a result, the detector is also able to deal with the very large charged particle multiplicities that can be created in a single \PbPb collision.
-Therefore, CMS provides a range of remarkable capabilities, some of which are unique, to the HI effort at the LHC~\cite{CMS:2007eug}. \begin{itemize} \item Acceptance: Broad coverage near midrapidity ($\abs{\eta} < 2.5$, full $\phi$ coverage) for layered detection of charged and neutral hadrons as well as muons, electrons, and photons, over a wide range of \pt. \item Resolution: Exceptional dimuon mass resolution at midrapidity, leading to a clean separation of the various heavy quarkonium states and an improved signal-over-background ratio, also coupled with excellent charged particle momentum resolution over a wide \pt and $\eta$ range. \item Calorimetry: Full electromagnetic and hadronic calorimetry for complete jet triggering and reconstruction over a very large solid angle, leading to large event samples for measurements of individual jets (discussed in Section~\ref{sec:ExperimentalMethods_JetMET}) and $\text{jet} + X$ channels along with the recoiling \pt in them, where $X$ could be another jet, an electroweak~(EW) boson, etc. \item Forward coverage: Unparalleled forward physics and global event capabilities thanks to the forward hadronic~(HF) calorimeters ($3 < \abs{\eta} < 5$), CASTOR ($-6.6 < \eta < -5.2$), and the ZDCs ($\abs{\eta}>8.3$). \item Optimized online and offline operation: The data acquisition~(DAQ) system is capable of delivering almost every \PbPb event to a two-tier trigger system, allowing maximum flexibility to select ``bulk'' and rare probes. \end{itemize}
+Therefore, CMS provides a range of remarkable capabilities, some of which are unique, to the HI effort at the LHC~\cite{CMS:2007eug}. \begin{itemize} \item Acceptance: Broad coverage near midrapidity ($\abs{\eta} < 2.5$, full $\phi$ coverage) for layered detection of charged and neutral hadrons as well as muons, electrons, and photons, over a wide range of \pt (from about 100 MeV to hundreds of GeV). \item Resolution: Exceptional dimuon mass resolution, leading to a clean separation of the various heavy quarkonium states and an improved signal-over-background ratio, also coupled with excellent charged particle momentum resolution over a wide \pt and $\eta$ range.
+At $\abs{y} \approx 0$, the relative dimuon mass resolution is 0.6\%, or 20\MeV for the \JPsi and 70\MeV for the \upsOne.
+Integrated over the rapidity ranges used in the analyses reported in this paper, it becomes around 1.3\%, in \pp and \PbPb collisions (even in the most central collisions)~\cite{CMS-PAS-MUO-21-001}. \item Calorimetry: Full electromagnetic and hadronic calorimetry for complete jet triggering and reconstruction over a very large solid angle, leading to large event samples for measurements of individual jets (discussed in Section~\ref{sec:ExperimentalMethods_JetMET}) and $\text{jet} + X$ channels along with the recoiling \pt in them, where $X$ could be another jet, an electroweak~(EW) boson, etc. \item Forward coverage: Excellent forward physics and global event capabilities thanks to the forward hadronic~(HF) calorimeters ($3 < \abs{\eta} < 5$), CASTOR ($-6.6 < \eta < -5.2$), and the ZDCs ($\abs{\eta}>8.3$). \item Optimized online and offline operation: The data acquisition~(DAQ) system is capable of delivering almost every \PbPb event to a two-tier trigger system, allowing maximum flexibility to select ``bulk'' and rare probes. \end{itemize}